nariaki3551/flopt/docs/tutorial/solver.rst

 Solvers
 =======

-In flopt, users can use some third-party libraries and several solvers implemented in flopt.
+Users can use some third-party solvers and solvers implemented in flopt.
 We can see all available solvers by `flopt.Solver_list()`.

 .. code-block:: python